Police file terrorism charges against Pakistan's Imran Khan

 The report against Khan includes testimony from Magistrate Judge Ali Javed, who described being at the Islamabad rally on Saturday and hearing Khan criticize the inspector-general of Pakistan's police and another judge.
 Khan went on to reportedly say: "You also get ready for it, we will also take action against you.
 All of you must be ashamed.”

-Khan could face several years in prison from the new charges, which accuse him of threatening police officers and the judge.
+Khan could face several years in prison from the new charges, which accuse him of threatening police officers and the judge under the country's sedition act, which stems from British colonial-era law.
 However, he's not been detained on other lesser charges levied against him in his recent campaigning against the government.

 Khan came to power in 2018, promising to break the pattern of family rule in Pakistan.
 His opponents contend he was elected with help from the powerful military, which has ruled the country for half of its 75-year history.